Social Commerce in China

 China’s live commerce market follows the typical pattern of market maturation, with a more regulated and toned-down form of live streams contributing to the new norm.
 As market revenues continue to rise, so does the range of businesses promoting their products this way.

 The trend moving away from incredibly high margins for individual streamers to more evened out earnings across a wider market reflects our previous predictions.
-Recent emergences from innovative social commerce platforms like Flip indicate the potentially ubiquitous application of livestreaming for eCommerce worldwide.
+Recent emergences from innovative social commerce platforms like Flip indicate the potentially ubiquitous application of livestreaming in global eCommerce.

 Sources: CNBCMcKinseyNew York TimesSekkei Digital GroupsWalk the ChatWPIC